 Warning: Students need to meet minimum UC/CSU transfer admission requirements.
 Therefore, partial certification that acknowledges a deficiency in IGETC Areas 1 and/or 2 may also indicate a student does not meet minimum transfer requirements.
 Community colleges should make every effort to advise and notify students of such.

-IGETC Certification Form
+IGETC Certification Form to be updated for CCC students matriculating Fall 2023

 Name: Student ID#: